Types Of Inheritance In Python: Complete Guide With Examples

 Understand Different Types Of Python Inheritance With Examples

 Python is an object-oriented programming language that writes its code in the form of Python classes and objects.
-We already know about the basic terminologies of Python inheritance like Parent class, child class, objects, attributes, etc.
+We already know about the basic terminologies of Python inheritance, like Parent class, child class, objects, attributes, etc.

 Now, it is time to finally see how we can use class inheritance in our Python program.
 The following are the types of inheritance in Python.